 Cost savings of electric cars

 A plug-in hybrid is probably the best introduction to this new world of car technology.
 You’re not reliant on plugging it in but, if you do charge it at home, even from a three-pin socket, then you’ll soon notice the benefits.
-Roughly speaking, a kilowatt hour (kWh) of electricity at home will be costing you 15p.
-That’ll give three or four miles of electric driving.
-So let’s say five pence per mile, whereas a car averaging 50mpg is costing upwards of 12 pence per mile.
-Congratulations, you’ve just halved the fuel bill for your car.
+Roughly speaking, a kilowatt hour (kWh) of electricity at home will be costing you 15p, which will give you three or four miles of electric driving.
+So let’s say 5p per mile, whereas a car averaging 50mpg is costing upwards of 12p a mile, so you’ll be more or less halving the fuel bill for your car.

 There’s another reason for going electric: currently the government is offering a £3500 grant towards a new fully electric car.
 Are you running two cars at home, with one of them only ever doing shopping, school runs and the like?
 Why not think about going fully electric?
 There are also grants for getting a charge point installed at home, you get to feel good about your environmental credentials and pure electric cars are smooth, silent, swift and simple to drive.